-Jon Rahm What's In The Bag - Open De Espana 2018
+Jon Rahm What's In The Bag - Open Championship 2018

-Take a look at the equipment used by Spaniard Jon Rahm in his Open de Espana victory
+Take a look at the equipment used by Spaniard Jon Rahm at The Open Championship

 Jon Rahm What’s In The Bag?

-Here we take a look at the equipment in the bag of Jon Rahm during his Open de Espana victory.
+Here we take a look at the equipment and apparel used by Jon Rahm ahead of the Open Championship.

-The Spaniard will move ahead of Jordan Spieth up to third in the Official World Golf Ranking in a couple of weeks, and has been as high as 2nd this year.

-He won the Open de Espana by two strokes after a superb final day 67, meaning he has already won twice in 2018.
+Rahm recently won the Open de Espana by two strokes after a superb final day 67, meaning he has already won twice in 2018.

 His CareerBuilder Challenge victory in January came two months after a one-shot victory at the DP World Tour Championship at Jumeirah Golf Estates, Dubai.